 It’s important to remember, however, that while this neighborhood has a reputation for luxurious accommodations, high-end luxury in Marrakech is often much more affordable than elsewhere in the world.
 Travelers will get more bang for their buck when splurging in the Red City.

-While one of the world’s top (and most expensive) hotels is located in Hivernage, there are numerous riads and hotels in this neighborhood that would be seen as a bargain elsewhere in the world, considering the high-end amenities.
+While one of the world’s top and most expensive hotels (The Royal Mansur) is located in Hivernage (and Medina), there are some riads and hotels in this neighborhood that would be seen as a bargain elsewhere in the world, considering the high-end amenities.